nxvl/secure-coding-with-python/README.md

 We can start building our CI build script with a simple dependency vulnerabilities check using [Safety](https://pyup.io/safety/) as shown in build.sh

+### Fix
+In this case the fix is extremely simple, we just need up upgrade Flask to 1.0.3 in the requirements.txt file.

 ## Description
 Welcome to the Secure coding with python course.
 In this repository you will find a series of branches for each step of the development of a sample marketplace application.
 In such a development, we will be making security mistakes and introducing vulnerabilities, we will add tests for them and finally fixing them.